 Being one of the Union Territory of India, Pondicherry or Puducherry is well connected to major cities and towns by all means of transport.

-By Air: The nearest airports are in Lawspet and Karaikal.
+The nearest airports are in Lawspet and Karaikal.
 You can also take flights till Chennai and Bangalore.
 From the airport you can either take a bus or cab to reach Pondicherry.

-By Train: Pondicherry is well-connected by the rail network.
+Pondicherry is well-connected by the rail network.
 Deboard at Pondicherry railway station namely Villupuram Railway Junction.
 Trains are available between New Delhi to Pondicherry but the journey will be long (approx. 43 hours)

-By Road: Bus services are available at reasonable prices from nearby major cities like Chennai, Bangalore, Trichy, and Coimbatore, etc.
+Bus services are available at reasonable prices from nearby major cities like Chennai, Bangalore, Trichy, and Coimbatore, etc.

 Best Time To Visit Pondicherry